2022 North Macedonia protests: Protests

-The approved document includes the condition to stop "hate speech" against all "minorities and communities", that North Macedonia recognize a shared history with Bulgaria, and the inclusion of Bulgarian people as a recognized minority in the Constitution.
-On July 17, North Macedonia signed a special protocol with Bulgaria to cooperate on these subjects.
-Several protests occurred after the adoption of the French proposal.
-On July 28, a demonstration was organized in front of the Bulgarian embassy with placards reading "No to the EU", "We don't need Europe", "No to Bulgarian blackmail", protesters chanting "Bulgarian fascists", and a speaker stating that “Bulgaria is the most Nazi country in EU", the demonstrators painted the Vergina star on the street in front of the embassy.
+On 17 July, North Macedonia signed a special protocol with Bulgaria to cooperate on the subjects of including Bulgarians and other nations in the country's constitution, combatting hate speech, revising school textbooks etc. Several protests occurred after the adoption of the French proposal.
+On 28 July, a demonstration was organized in front of the Bulgarian embassy with placards reading "No to the EU", "We don't need Europe", "No to Bulgarian blackmail", protesters chanting "Bulgarian fascists", and a speaker stating that "Bulgaria is the most Nazi country in EU", the demonstrators painted the Star of Vergina on the street in front of the embassy.
 Two more protests were organized in front of the embassy again in August with a low turnout.